WilliamTPaul/google-homepage/README.md

-THis will be my (WilliamTPaul) first attempt at creating something using HTML and CSS!
+This will be my (WilliamTPaul) first attempt at creating something using HTML and CSS!

-From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)